-Wherever we went as a family, eyes were rolling.
+When our family went out in public, eyes were rolling.
 We were barely able to keep up with the five directions our kids were going in.
 Have you ever seen the movie, Cheaper by the Dozen?
 When we went to the theatre to watch this film, I was laughing so hard I had tears strolling down my cheeks.

 Tom and Kate Baker are the parents of twelve children, and when Kate signs up for a book tour, Tom volunteers to hold down the fort while still working at his own busy job as a football coach.
-Kate is an incredible, organized mom and it takes her changing her role from stay-at-home-mom to newly-published-travelling-author for her family to realize what an excellent mother and wife she is.
+Kate is an incredible, organized mom.
+When Kate changes her role from stay-at-home-mom to newly-published-travelling-author, her family realizes what an excellent mother and wife she is.

-Two scenes were identical to my own life in this hilarious, down to earth movie:
+Two scenes in this hilarious movie were identical to my own life:

-They show the family’s van in one scene, and there were food wrappers and garbage lining their front dash.
-I had that van, just worse.
-It was so bad my nephew hopped in one day when he was about six and plugged his nose and told me my vehicle was a dump.
-I laughed all the way to our destination.
-Ya, my van WAS a dump.
-If we were ever stranded in a snowstorm, we had enough leftovers to feed our family for a week…out of our van.
-When people bragged someone could eat off their kitchen floor I would pipe up, “Ya me too, I’ll give you a fork and knife, and you can sit down to eat a meal…off my floor.”
+My van WAS a dump!
+If we were ever stranded in a snowstorm, we had enough food to feed our family for a week…out of our van.
+When people bragged someone could eat off their kitchen floor, I would pipe up, “Ya me too, I’ll give you a fork and knife, and you can sit down to eat a meal…off my floor.”

-The other scene was when the family is in a hurry to get through breakfast, and the mom takes a stack of toast and starts throwing it at each kid, around the table, like a frisbee.
+The other scene was when the family was in a hurry to get through breakfast, and Kate takes a stack of toast and starts throwing a slice at each kid- around the table- like a frisbee.
 I thought I was the only parent who did that… obviously not.
-At this point, I am the only one crying and snorting, and my kids are staring at me.
+At this point, I am the only person crying and snorting in the theatre, and my kids are staring at me.

 But there were heaps of love.